CaseyG5/stock-observer/README.md

 # stock-observer
 A simple implementation of the observer design pattern

-Not connected to any stock markets
+(Not connected to any actual stock markets)